VelinGeorgiev/django-photo-gallery/README.md

 This Sample illustrates the following concepts on top of the Django Framework:

-- Using milligram and swiper for building Django any device ready UI.
+- Using milligram for building Django any device ready UI.
 - Using django-imagekit for building resizing images.
 - Using photoswipe javascript library for more rich image gallery user experience.